 Other guilt stuff that can result in a block with this chakra – people who’ve cheated on someone or deceived a partner in some way (perhaps by pretending you were still happy in a relationship but you really wanted to leave).

-Sadly, because this chakra concerns sexuality, it is commonly out of balance in people who have been the victims of sexual crimes.
+Sadly, because this chakra concerns sexuality, it is commonly out of balance in people who have been the victims of inappropriate sexual behaviour.

 People who have a deficient energy flow in the sacral chakra might have some of these characteristics: